Colonic Bleeding Treatment in Phoenix, AZ

 Other symptoms frequently associated with colonic bleeding are tiredness, pale coloring to the skin, and anemia.

-It is recommended that you contact a physician who specializes in colon conditions, such as a specialist at Agave Surgery, if you notice blood of any kind in your stool.
+It is recommended that you contact a physician who specializes in colon conditions, such as a specialist at Dignity Health Medical Group, if you notice blood of any kind in your stool.
 They will be able to provide a comprehensive diagnosis and treatment options based upon the particular cause of your colonic bleeding.

 How is Bleeding in the Colon Diagnosed?